The Henle Library is one of my favorite sheet music reading apps.

 With Newzik Web, you can access your scores from a web browser, and, for example, display two pages side by side on a computer screen.

-It’s a real shame that Newzik isn’t available natively on Android or Windows!
+It’s a real shame that Newzik isn’t available natively as an app on Android tablets or Windows 2-in-1 devices!
 Its imposing interface would really benefit from the larger, more elongated screens of the largest Android tablets.

 Unfortunately, all these features come at a price, and you’ll need a rather expensive subscription to take advantage of all the capabilities of Newzik.